 Call for Reviews: Journal of Gaming and Virtual Worlds

-Reviews are usually between 1500-2000 words, but accommodations can be made for longer texts.
+Reviews are usually between 1500-2000 words, but accommodations are regularly made for longer pieces.
 Images/screenshots are possible and will be addressed on an individual basis.
 Reviews of all texts (books, conferences, articles, videogames, virtual environments), recent or older, are welcome.
 Reviews of games or virtual environments should be “scholarly” (as opposed to “commercial”); JGVW is looking for how texts contribute to the academic field or the object of study’s “genre.”
 All scholarly foci are welcome (new media studies, new literacy, rhetoric, games studies/ludology, culture studies, and so forth); reviews may connect to pedagogy or literacy development, relate to other texts, or illustrate how an object of study has made a cultural impact.
-All reviews will have their own titles (in an effort to recognize that they are more sophisticated than mere evaluations).
-I am happy to forward examples of previous reviews to potential reviewers.